opengauss-mirror/docs/content/en/docs/Developerguide/resetting-parameters.md

         openGauss=# \q
         ```

-    5. Change the maximum connections for the primary database node in openGauss.
+    5. Change the maximum number of connections for the primary database node in openGauss.

         ```
         gs_guc set -N all -I all -c "max_connections = 800"
         ```

-    6. Restart openGauss.
+    6. Restart the openGauss.

         ```
         gs_om -t stop && gs_om -t start